Cross of Gold speech: Press reaction

 Most contemporary press accounts attributed Bryan's nomination to his eloquence, though in the case of Republican and other gold-favoring newspapers, they considered it his demagoguery.
 The pro-silver Cleveland Plain Dealer called Bryan's speech "an eloquent, stirring, and manly appeal".
 The Chicago Tribune reported that Bryan had lit the spark "which touched off the trail of gun-powder".
 The St. Louis Post-Dispatch opined that with the speech, Bryan "just about immortalized himself".

 According to the New York World, "Lunacy having dictated the platform, it was perhaps natural that hysteria should evolve the candidate."
 The New York Times disparaged Bryan as "the gifted blatherskite from Nebraska".
 The only paper to predict, after Bryan gave his speech, that he would not be nominated was The Wall Street Journal, which stated, "Bryan has had his day".
 The Akron Journal and Republican, no friend to Bryan, opined that "never probably has a national convention been swayed or influenced by a single speech as was the national Democratic convention".

+Anti-Semitism controversy

+Biographer Paolo E. Coletta wrote that after the speech, an anti-Semitic chant was heard from some of the delegates: "Down with the hooked-nosed Shylocks of Wall Street!
+Down with the Christ-killing gold bugs!"
+This quote, noted by many later commentators, is traced to a profile of famous German anti-Semite Hermann Ahlwardt (who had endorsed Bryan) in The Sun.
+Author James Ledbetter notes various circumstances that suggest this quote may be fiction or parody, and points out the level of anti-Semitic sentiment in the Populist movement is disputed by historians.
+The newspaper supported McKinley and the gold standard, the story was published anonymously two months after the speech, and it is unclear the author of the piece attended the speech.
+The quote was mentioned offhandedly and not reported in news accounts from the time of the convention.